BEng(Hons) Civil Engineering

 Why UWE Bristol?

-BEng(Hons) Civil and Environmental Engineering introduces you to the broad spectrum of civil and environmental engineering.
+BEng(Hons) Civil Engineering introduces you to the broad spectrum of civil and environmental engineering.

 Learn about structures and materials, soil mechanics, hydraulics, hydrology and risk management.
 Get involved with department research in transport, flooding, bridges and sustainability.